 Q. What colors were popular in seventies fashion?

-A. Baby blue was a color of the seventies and somebody came in here the other day and said “I want to be one of the twins from the shining” and I said their wearing a a baby blue dress right and they said “yes”.
-I said, you know what the movie I bet was made in seventy something right and they said “yes”.
-I said well good luck finding a baby blue dress because that was a color from the seventies.
+A. Baby blue was a color of the seventies.
+Somebody came in here the other day and said, “I want to be one of the twins from the shining.”
+I said, “Their wearing a baby blue dress right?”
+I bet that the movie was made in seventy-something right, and she told me it was.
+I said, “Well good luck finding a baby blue dress because that was a color from the seventies.”
 You don’t see a lot of things made in that color right now.

 Q. Any other noteworthy details from seventies fashion?

 A. Very bright and wild colors, and you’d start seeing the nylon zippers.
 They were cheaper.
-Your drinks used to come in a glass bottle and you’d return the glass bottle and plastics just became a thing.
-In the seventies one thing you can always notice is the empire waist, which this dress has.
+Your drinks used to come in a glass bottle and you’d return the glass bottle.
+Then plastics just became a thing.
+In the seventies, one thing you can always notice is the empire waist, which this dress has.
 That’s a sure giveaway on a seventies outfit.
 That’s when they started moving into wearing polyester.
 Polyester became really big in the seventies for men’s and women’s clothing.

-Copy of the art like Peter Max.
+Those prints are a copy of the art like Peter Max’s.
 People were doing psychedelics and the prints became very psychedelic.
-Which was a very exciting time for men, because their clothes had been so boring and you could be wearing a baby blue leisure suit with a wild butterfly collar polyester shirt with all kinds of cool prints on it.
+This was a very exciting time for men because their clothes had been so boring.
+Now, you could be wearing a baby blue leisure suit with a wild butterfly collar, polyester shirt with all kinds of cool prints on it.
 A lot of times they’d borrow prints from the impressionist artists.

-Q. Oh yes, I love the exaggerated look of a butterfly collar and after the seventies comes our final decade of vintage fashion.
+Q. Oh yes, I love the exaggerated look of a butterfly collar.
+After the seventies comes our final decade of vintage fashion.
 So, how did culture and fashion change in the eighties?

-A. A lot of what affected the seventies was people were out protesting in the streets because of the Vietnam War.
-You had a potential for actually going to war and dying and it just changed your whole psyche.
-The eighties that was the Reagonomics (the economic policies implemented by President Reagan) and people kind of forgot about that.
+A. A lot of what affected the seventies was, people were out protesting in the streets because of the Vietnam War.
+You had a potential for actually going to war and dying, and it just changed your whole psyche.
+The eighties was the Reagonomics (the economic policies implemented by President Reagan), and people kind of forgot about that.
 You could just see it in the movies.
 There seemed to be more credence given to people who were you know fighting to make it big in the industry or finances.
 During the seventies it was like you don’t need to wear a neck tie.
-(In the eighties) the guys were wearing suits.
-There was a return to more formal looking; guys were wearing fedoras, skinny ties.
+In the eighties, the guys were wearing suits.
+There was a return to more formal looking with guys were wearing fedoras and skinny ties.
 If you’re making a nod to the fifties (which fashion in the eighties was), the eras are very similar.

 A. That’s when the whole punk rock scene started.
 Vivienne Westwood out of London.
-The studded leather jackets… that was more of a minority you didn’t see it here in South Carolina so much.
+The studded leather jacket, that was more of a minority.
+You didn’t see it here in South Carolina so much.
 That was the youthful spirit of not being who your parents are.

 Q. Were you following this trend at the time?

-A. In the eighties i did have a pair of acid wash skinny jeans with a pair of little boots but i was actually wearing there was this whole other fashion genre in other words i actually wore these long flowing skirts when i was out and about with just some tanks.
+A. In the eighties I did have a pair of acid wash skinny jeans with a pair of little boots, but I was actually wearing this whole other fashion genre.
+I wore these long flowing skirts when I was out and about with just some tanks.
 They were made in India, which almost looked kind of seventies but it still wasn’t quite.
-My uniform, since i worked in a restaurant had a jean skirt.
+My uniform, since I worked in a restaurant, had a jean skirt.
 Jean skirts were big; denim was big in the seventies and eighties.